artpolly1/bamazon/README.md

 # BAMAZON

 Bamazon is an Amazon-like storefront created to demonstrate a developed skillset through the power of MYSQL.
-The basic functionality of the this app is to take shoe orders from customers, total those shoe orders and decrement the inventory based on customer purchases.
+The basic functionality of the this app is to take shoe orders from customers, total the cost of those shoe orders and decrement the inventory based on customer purchases.

 ## To test the functionally of this app
 1. Open your terminal